webdriverio/webdriverio/.github/ISSUE_TEMPLATE/--bug-report.md

 **To Reproduce**
 Steps to reproduce the behavior:

-[Include code or an example repository that can easily be set up]
+[Please provide an example repository that can be easily set up.
+Otherwise the issue will get flagged as **Reproducible Example Missing** and ignored until such an example is provided]

 **Expected behavior**
 A clear and concise description of what you expected to happen.